-TeCanal is a community-based, student-founded nonprofit organization tackling the issue of poor STEM education that is prevalent in many Baltimore communities.
-As the name suggests, Te(ch)Canal aims
+TeCanal is a people-focused, student-founded nonprofit organization tackling the issues of poor STEM (Science Technology Engineering Mathematics) education and lack of access to technology in low-income communities.
+As its name suggests, Te(ch)Canal aims

 to be a “canal”, or link, between technology and the communities that will benefit from it, connecting youth in all communities together in pursuit of a unified goal: STEM education for